Patrol vs Landcruiser

 The Toyota also has a more even floor for the second row of seats.

-was far more comfortable and assured driving the Cruiser.
+My wife was far more comfortable and assured driving the Cruiser.
 Being tall, I liked the driver seating position in the Patrol, but the 4.2 TD Cruiser was smoother

 and more responsive.
 The Patrol feels more truck-like.